Why Try Herbal Medicines?

 thing to do.
 Bring cool water to a boil, and then rinse a non-metal

 container with some of the water.
-Metal containers can interfere with the
+Metal containers can interfere with

-herb (or crushed seed) to the pot for each cup of water, plus an
+of dried herb (or crushed seed) to the pot for each cup of water, plus an

 extra 2 tablespoons of fresh or 1 tablespoon of dried "for the pot."
 (For

 iced tea, increase to 3 tablespoons of fresh and 2 tablespoons of dried

 herb to allow for watering down by melting ice).

 Therefore, if making 2 cups of hot tea, you would use 6 tablespoons of fresh

 herb or 3 tablespoons of dried.

 Put the herbs in the non-metal pot, and pour the boiling water over the

 herbs.
-Let them steep, covered, for about 5
+Let them steep, covered, for about 5 minutes.
+This

-honey, or citrus fruits.
+sprigs, honey, or citrus fruits.

-Below is a chart containing some ideas for herb blends that can be used in
+Below is a chart containing some ideas for herb blends that can be used

-different combinations on your own.
+with different combinations on your own.